Brain Trust Accelerator Fund

 Series B in 2008

-Satoris is a company focused on the development and commercialization of neurodiagnostic tests aimed at identifying neurological diseases such as Alzheimer's, Parkinson's, Multiple Sclerosis, and Diabetic Neuropathy.
-The company is dedicated to creating tests that provide early, accurate, and clinically relevant diagnoses, which can lead to improved patient care and reduced healthcare costs.
-By prioritizing convenience and affordability, Satoris aims to enhance access to essential diagnostic services for patients facing these neurological conditions.
+Satoris specializes in the development of neurodiagnostic tests aimed at identifying neurological diseases, including Alzheimer's, Parkinson's, Multiple Sclerosis, and Diabetic Neuropathy.
+The company is dedicated to creating tests that provide early, accurate, and clinically relevant diagnoses.
+By focusing on the convenience and affordability of these tests, Satoris aims to enhance patient care while simultaneously reducing healthcare costs.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.